 The ongoing uncertainty and volatility of the financial markets, in particular in Europe, and other risks could have significant negative effects on the Russian financial and corporate sectors.
 Management has determined impairment provisions by considering the economic situation and outlook at the end of the reporting period.
 Provisions for trade receivables are determined using the "incurred loss" model required by the applicable accounting standards.
 These standards require recognition of impairment losses for receivables that arose from past events and prohibit recognition of impairment losses that could arise from future events, no matter how likely those future events are.
-These standards also require recognition of impairment losses that could arise from future events, no matter how likely those from future events.
+These standards also require recognition of impairment losses for property, plant and equipment that arose from past events and prohibit recognition of impairment losses that could arise from future events, no matter how likely those future events are.